Israel’s parliament advances bill to annex occupied West Bank

 ‘Blatant violation of international law’

+The Palestinian group said in a statement that the bills reflected “the ugly face of the colonial occupation”.

+“We affirm that the occupation’s frantic attempts to annex West Bank lands are invalid and illegitimate,” the group said.

-The votes drew swift condemnation from Jordan.
-In a statement, its Ministry of Foreign Affairs and Expatriates said it “condemned in the strongest terms” the Knesset’s preliminary approval of the two draft laws.
+Jordan’s Ministry of Foreign Affairs and Expatriates said it “condemned in the strongest terms” the Knesset’s preliminary approval of the two draft laws.

 “This is considered a blatant violation of international law, an undermining of the two-state solution, and an infringement on the inalienable right of the Palestinian people to self-determination and the establishment of their independent, sovereign state based on the June 4, 1967 borders, with occupied Jerusalem as its capital,” said the statement on X.